Disaster Preparedness & Recovery

 Areas of Expertise

-• Partnerships among federal, state, and local government agencies
+• Partnerships between federal, state, and local government agencies

 • Preparedness planning for homelessness and disability service providers, public health agencies, first responders, and government agencies

-• Federal, state, local, and other funding source coordination
+• Braiding and bridging federal, state, local, and private funding sources

-• Federal resources such as Emergency Shelter Grants, Community Development Block Grants, Housing Choice Vouchers, and Mainstream voucher funding
+• Federal resources such as Rapid Unsheltered Survivor Housing, Emergency Solutions Grants, Community Development Block Grants, Housing Choice Vouchers, and Mainstream voucher funding

 • Centers for Medicare and Medicaid Services (CMS) 1135 and 1115 emergency waiver applications

-• Community meeting facilitation with stakeholders and government officials
+• Community meeting facilitation with partners and government officials

 Group 4